Subbus Kitchen

 • 2 nos Potato Medium sized potatoes

-• 1 tbsp Coriander Leaves Finely Chopped for garnishing
+• 1 tablespoon Coriander Leaves Finely Chopped for garnishing

 For Garnishing